 Worldwide we are experiencing a decline in press freedom and a drop in the number of countries where journalists can work safely.
 Security concerns can be particularly prevalent for women journalists who face the double burden of being attacked both for being journalists and women.
 In extreme cases, harassment and attacks can lead to self-censorship or prompt women to withdraw from the public sphere.
 Pluralism of media, and thereby democracy as a whole, is at risk if fewer women’s voices are being heard due to compromised safety.
 Therefore, it is imperative to acknowledge that the safety of women journalists is at the intersection of both safety and gender.

-On average, women journalists do not just face more risks than their male counterparts, but also different risks.
+On average, women journalists do not just face more risks than their male counterparts, but also different types of risks.
 Women journalists are more likely to be the target of sexual harassment, which can include gender harassment, unwanted sexual attention and sexual coercion.
-In a survey of 2014, it was found that the majority of threats, intimidation and abuse directed toward respondents occurred in the workplace and was perpetrated by male bosses, supervisors and co-workers.
+In a survey of 2014, it was found that the majority of threats, intimidation and abuse directed towards respondents occurred in the workplace and was perpetrated by male bosses, supervisors and co-workers.
 It also found that most incidents of harassment and violence were never reported, even though the majority of women who experienced them said they were psychologically affected.

 The International Women’s Media Foundation and Trollbusters published a report on attacks and harassment against women journalists, based on a survey of almost 600 women journalists.
 Survey respondents stated that online attacks have become more visible and coordinated in the past five years.
 The survey found that: